 For family members that may have lost a loved one to a pedestrian accident, an attorney may be able to file a wrongful death suit on their behalf.
 This type of case helps remaining family members cover the expenses related to the loss of their loved one.

 More than 70% of pedestrian accidents in the United States result in the death of the pedestrian, making this a serious concern and problem.
-For more information on pedestrian accidents or to discuss how you or a loved one can go about filing a claim, contact us today to schedule a free consultation.
+For more information on pedestrian accidents or to discuss how you or a loved one can go about filing a claims in las vegas, Nevada, contact us today to schedule a free consultation.